 I am a philosopher specializing in philosophy of science and epistemology.

 Most of my research concerns issues at the intersection of philosophy of science and epistemology, and related parts of philosophy of logic.
-Much of my work has concerned scientific progress, understanding in science, inference to the best explanation, scientific realism, scientific disagreement and the social epistemology of science.
+I've written on scientific progress, understanding in science, inference to the best explanation, scientific realism, scientific disagreement and the social epistemology of science.
+And some other things.

 From 2023-2025, James Norton and I will serve as joint PIs for the project Understanding Philosophical Progress, which is also funded by the Icelandic Research Fund.

 I have been fortunate to receive the following prizes in recent years: